pgermon/teach_DRL_demo/HOW_TO_tutorials/add_policy_model.md

    ┃ ┃ ┗ 📜 variables.index
    ┃ ┣ 📜 model_info.plk
    ┃ ┗ 📜 saved_model.pb
-   ┗ 📜 name.txt -- *contains the name of the policy*
+   ┗ 📜 name.txt -- *contains the name and age of the policy*

+The name and age of the policy in `name.txt` must be separated by a `/` and the age must be "adult", "teenager" or "baby".

 **2. Add the policy to the demo**
    Then you just need to add this `policy_folder` to the corresponding **morphology folder** in [`policy_models`] among the following: